UniversalTze/OpenJudge/README.md

 task run:subscriber:        Run the subscriber service in development mode. task test:gateway:          Run the API Gateway in development mode, and then runs unit tests against this service.
 ```

+## Summary
+This project utilises a microservice architecture and was deployed on AWS.
+More information on this project about tradeoff, testing, design etc can be found [here](./report/report.md).